 Berlin has every chance of strengthening even further its reputation as a global city as well as the favour it has already won.
 It is and will remain Germany's "laboratory", with high-profile startups already in the expansion phase and a tech scene playing a leading global role in digital transformation and the Internet of Things.
-Berlin can contin-ue to establish itself as an art hub, as a medical research cluster, as a Mecca for food, as a liberal heartland modelling the principle of transculturality.
+Berlin can continue to establish itself as an art hub, as a medical research cluster, as a Mecca for food, as a liberal heartland modelling the principle of transculturality.

 As a real estate company we take our contribution to urban development seriously.
 Profitability is important but every bit as important at least is a design for successful urban living in the future.
+Encouraging ownership is a way of sharing out the growth.
+Ownership is also good for the development of neighbourhoods and districts.
+Because owning your own home means taking responsibility for your area and your neighbourhood, which as a property owner you then take greater care of.
+Home ownership yields not only a personal return but also a better and more vibrant city.